kishor30/parkingLot/README.md

 # Parking Lot  problem Design  Document

-This is the solution to problem statement given by Coditas to create an automatic ticketing system for car parking.
+This is the solution to problem statement to create an automatic ticketing system for car parking.

 ## Problem Statement: